Cyril Smith: Later years

 After leaving Westminster and the death of his mother Eva in 1994, Smith was invited by a lifelong friend, a public relations manager at the Cunard Line, to become a guest lecturer on the cruise liner Queen Elizabeth 2.
 Smith liked to spend his holidays at Lytham St Annes, a seaside resort near Blackpool.

 In February 2006, Smith was taken to hospital after collapsing at his Rochdale home.
 He had been weakened by dehydration and low potassium levels.

 Smith died of cancer in a Rochdale nursing home on 3 September 2010.
 He had made detailed plans for his own funeral, which was held in the Great Hall of Rochdale Town Hall and included David Alton, the MEP Chris Davies, and former MP Paul Rowen as speakers.
 Of all the many tributes, the then-current leader of Rochdale Council summed him up: "He simply was politics for Rochdale."
 The service was led by the minister of his local Unitarian church, of which he had been a lifelong member.

 Smith's younger brother Norman followed him into local politics, as councillor, mayor, and president of the local Liberal Democrat chapter.

+Political positions

+Smith supported the death penalty and was the only Liberal MP to vote for its re-introduction.
+Supporting capitalism and free enterprise, Smith opposed closed shop agreements.